 Insurance and claims: We self-insure, in part, for losses relating to workers' compensation, auto liability, general liability, cargo, and property damage claims, along with employees' health insurance with varying risk retention levels.
+We are responsible for the first \$1.0 million on each auto liability claim.
+We are also responsible for the first \$750,000 on each workers' compensation claim.
 We maintain insurance coverage for per-incident and total losses in excess of these risk retention levels in amounts we consider adequate based upon historical experience and our ongoing review.
 We reserve currently for the estimated cost of the uninsured portion of pending claims, including legal costs.
-These reserves are periodically evaluated and adjusted based on our evaluation of the nature and severity of outstanding individual claims and an estimate of future claims development based on historical claims development factors.
-Under agreements with our insurance carriers and regulatory authorities, we have \$9.2 million in standby letters of credit to guarantee settlement of claims.
+These reserves are periodically evaluated and adjusted based on our evaluation of the nature and severity of outstanding individual claims and an estimate of future claims development based on historical development.
+Under agreements with our insurance carriers and regulatory authorities, we have \$10.4 million in standby letters of credit to guarantee settlement of claims.

 Revenue recognition: We record revenue and related expenses on the date shipment of freight is completed.
-Our largest customer accounted for 9% of our revenue in 2014, 8% of our revenue in 2013 and 9% of our revenue in 2012.
-During 2014, more than 99% of our revenue was generated within the United States.
+Our largest customer, Wal-Mart, accounted for 13% of our revenue in 2015 and 12% of our trade receivables as of December 31, 2015.
+Our largest customer accounted for 9% of our revenue in 2014 and 8% of our revenue in 2013.
+During each of 2015, 2014 and 2013, approximately 99% of our revenue was generated within the United States.